dmbaturin/iproute2-cheatsheet/site/index.md

 ip tunnel add tun5 mode gre local 192.0.2.1 remote 203.0.113.6 key 124
 ```

-You can also specify keys in a dotted decimal IPv4-like format.
+You can also specify keys in a dotted-decimal IPv4-like format.

 <h3 id="ip-tunnel-add-gre-multipoint">Create a point-to-multipoint GRE tunnel</h3>